kurt-rhee/kurt-rhee.github.io/_posts/2024-06-18-rust-for-scientific-software-development.md

 ### Caveat
 By no means is this a scientific benchmarking test of the two functions.
-Function run time is dependent on a host of factor including operating system load, state of the CPU cache, etc.  This test is meant to be indicative only.
+Function run time is dependent on a host of factors including operating system load, state of the CPU cache, etc.  This test is meant to be indicative only.
 The calculation of the solar position is also not the bottleneck in run speed for a photovoltaic performance model which computes 3D shading, but there have been some discussions (https://github.com/pvlib/pvlib-python/issues/1906) about potentially speeding it up.

 Why does Rust go faster than pvlib, even though pvlib is calling out to C via the numpy library?
 One guess could be that pvlib has to coerce python types to C types.
-Another could be that not all of the SPA algorithm code fit neatly into numpy's strict array-like programming model.
+Another could be that not all of the SPA algorithm code fits neatly into numpy's strict array-like programming model.

 ## Correctness

 Training wheels are a core part of Rust's philosophy, and while the memory management training wheels are semi-mandatory (they can be opt-out in specific "unsafe" blocks), the language gives you many ways to use training wheels to your advantage in other parts of the code.

 Writing enterprise software is hard.
 There are many more ways to write bad software than there are to write good software, and bad software is much easier and quicker to write than good software.
 All commercial software projects ironically have strong incentives for writing bad software.
 Upcoming deadlines, endless feature additions, churn of software developers all push projects away from best practices.